 Leveraging resources such as Google Scholar and Crossref, we can gather crucial insights into the specific needs and preferences of the ageing population.
 These insights will ultimately influence the design of homes, creating a living environment conducive to the older generation’s needs.

-Sujet a lire : What Are the Long-Term Financial Benefits of Building Energy-Plus Homes in the UK?
+Sujet a lire : What Are the Challenges of Incorporating Green Infrastructure in Urban Redevelopment?

 Understanding the Needs of the Elderly